witalihirsch/QTWin11/README.md

 # QTWin11

-QTWin11 is a template to customize win32 apps using QT with dark/light mode and Mica material.
+QTWin11 is a template (stylesheet) to customize win32 apps using QT with dark/light mode and Mica material.

 ## Features
 - This template uses the system accent color